 The Keisei Skyliner runs at 160km/h, or about half as fast as the Shinkansen (bullet train). | Photo by iStock.com/amnachphoto

 The Keisei Skyliner is a high-speed express train that travels from Narita to Nippori Station (in northeast Tokyo) in just 40 minutes.
-A one-way trip costs ¥2,570, but you can book discounted tickets online for ¥2,310.
+A one-way trip normally costs ¥2,580, but you can book discounted tickets online for ¥2,310.
 After arriving at Nippori, transfer for the JR Yamanote Line for Shinjuku — a 20-minute (¥210) journey.

 Between 9 a.m and 6 p.m. there are three departures every hour, and then two departures every hour until 11 p.m.
 Unfortunately, there are only two departures before 9 a.m., with the earliest at approximately 7:30 a.m.
 The timetable is slightly different between weekdays and weekends, but there are the same number of services.

 Free Wi-Fi, an accessible toilet, and space for large luggage all make for a comfortable ride into the city.
-All seats are reserved, which is especially nice if you’re in a group because it means you’re guaranteed seats together.
+All seats are reserved, which is nice if you’re in a group because it means you’re guaranteed seats together.
 But that only lasts as far as the transfer in Nippori Station though, because you’ll be transfering to the JR Yamanote Line, which is often crowded (the downside of this route).

 narita to tokyo

-You can purchase tickets at the kiosk in the train station or online. | Photo by Chris Kirkland
+You can purchase tickets at the kiosk in the train station, or online. | Photo by Chris Kirkland

 The cheapest route from Shinjuku from Narita Airport: Keisei Main Line